SAP-samples/abap-platform-bgpf-appl-log-events-side-effects/README.md

 ## Requirements

+- **BGPF** is available for private cloud and on premise SAP S/4HANA Systems as of release 2023
-This scenario is supported in SAP BTP ABAP Environment and SAP S/4HANA ABAP environment and it is planned to become supported for the upcoming on premise / private cloud release 2502.
+- **Event Driven Side Effects** are currently only available in SAP BTP ABAP Environment and SAP S/4HANA public cloud ABAP Environment.
+We plan to make this available for on premise and private cloud systems as of release 2025

 ## Download and Installation